310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 {% bubble Chiaki %}
 Oohhh…☆ This is truly splendid!

-To think I could arrange this figurine in my most admired pose…!
+To think I could arrange this action figure in my most admired pose…!
 It feels too good to be true!

 Th…This is re-enacting *that* scene!?
 Truly incredible, shopkeeper!
 Of course you’d know all about it…! ☆
 {% endbubble %}

 {% bubble Shinobu %}
-Hmm… It seems like he is speaking to the shop clerk about Sentai figurines.
+Hmm… It seems like he is speaking to the shop clerk about Sentai figures.

 He looks like he is enjoying himself, so I might end up interrupting his conversation if I greet him…?
 {% endbubble %}